 If I could spend every evening flipping through interior design books with a cup of tea in hand, I would.
-Reading always pulls me into a different world no matter what book I pick up, but I always feel like I’m being immersed in my own personalised dreamland when I crack open a design book.
-Over the past few years I’ve been slowly picking up the books on my (ever-growing) wish list and am so happy with my current collection!
+Reading always pulls me into a different world no matter what book I pick up, but I always feel like I’m being immersed in my own personalized dreamland when I crack open a design book.
+Over the past few years, I’ve been slowly picking up the books on my (ever-growing) wish list and am so happy with my current collection!

 Not only do I use these books to inspire my own home, they also serve as beautiful decor pieces.
-Obviously these authors know a thing or two about design because the covers are just as beautiful as the homes they feature within the pages.
+Obviously, these authors know a thing or two about design because the covers are just as beautiful as the homes they feature within the pages.
 I use these books to amp up my bookcase styling, or even to have stacked on my coffee table for some light reading.
 They are books that I go back to time and time again whenever I need inspiration, or even just to kick back and relax.

 Elements of Style: Designing a Home & a Life by Erin Gates